comquer/comquer/README.md

 # Comquer

-### CQRS and Event Sourcing PHP Framework
+CQRS and Event Sourcing PHP Framework.

+### Warning
-**This project is in early phases of development, so expect BC breaking all the time.**
+This project is in early phases of development, so expect BC breaking all the time.

 ### Installation
 ```
 composer require comquer/comquer
 ```